shanzi/algo-notes/useful_knowledge/bitset_operations.md

 1. The set generated in each iteration must be a subset of `s` as we have performed the intersection operation `&`.
 2. Each set generated is different.
-It is because for each subset, only the bits of presensed elements in the set are $$1$$, so once you minus $$1$$ from the integer, one of those bits must have changed.
+It is because for each subset, only the bits of pre-sensed elements in the set are $$1$$, so once you minus $$1$$ from the integer, one of those bits must have changed.
 So even after the intersection operation, some bits left are different.
 As the process will always generate an integer smaller, so all the subsets won't repeat.